About Us

 Emma works with adults who are experiencing PTSD/trauma and anxiety disorders, including Social Anxiety Disorder, phobias and Panic Disorder, as well as ADHD, autism, depression, low self-esteem, sleep issues, adjustment difficulties, self-harming, and those struggling to cope with everyday life.

-Emma has a particular interest in neurodivergence, especially late diagnosis of ADHD and autism.
-She is a member of the Australian ADHD Professionals Association (AADPA).
-Emma enjoys working with people who want to make meaningful changes in their lives and to develop confidence in themselves and their ability to
+Emma has a special interest in neurodivergence, particularly adults who have had a late-diagnosis of ADHD and/or autism or those who are curious about their neurotype.
+Emma is a member of the Australian ADHD Professionals Association (AADPA).
+She enjoys working with people who want to make meaningful changes in their lives and to develop confidence in themselves and their ability to cope in life.

 Emma has trained in a range of modalities, including Eye Movement Desensitisation and Reprocessing (EMDR), Schema Therapy and Cognitive Behavioural Therapy.
 Emma is a full member of the EMDR Association of Australia and is an EMDR certified Accredited Practitioner.